reiddraper/data-traceability/data-traceability.markdown

 ### 5. Separating phases (and keeping them pure)

+Often we would divide our data processing into several stages.
 Many times our data processing would be divided into several stages.
 It's important to identify the state barriers in your application, as this allowed us to both write better code, and create more efficient